zry98/movistar-home-hacks/IGW5000/README.en.md

 The following configurations were made for [Arch Linux](https://archlinux.org/) with the [_Sway_](https://wiki.archlinux.org/title/Sway) window manager (based on the Wayland compositor _wlroots_), some modifications may be needed for other distros, window managers or desktop environments.

+Sway being a tiling window manager is not necessary for the use case of kiosk (displaying one browser tab only), I used it because of its high performance and the support of IPC commands (useful for e.g. backlight control).
+You can also try [others](https://wiki.archlinux.org/title/Wayland#Compositors) like [_cage_](https://github.com/cage-kiosk/cage), a minimal compositor designed for kiosk mode.

 If you prefer to use a full desktop environment, please refer to the [legacy guide](../IGW5000/xfce.en.md) for Xfce.

 ### Improve Wi-Fi stability